yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/docs/development/GrowgrEbuddy_PSA_Analytics_Plan.md

 ### 6.1 Analytics Tools
 - Google Analytics for Firebase: Mobile and web analytics
-- Mixpanel: User behavior analysis
-- Elasticsearch: Log analysis and search
+- Custom event tracking using Django signals

 ### 6.2 Data Pipeline
 1. Data Collection:
-   - Client-side tracking (web and mobile)
+   - Client-side tracking (web)
    - Server-side logging
 2. Data Processing:
-   - Use Apache Kafka for real-time data streaming
+   - Use Apache Airflow for data pipeline orchestration
-   - Implement data cleaning and transformation using Apache Spark
 3. Data Storage:
-   - Store processed data in a data warehouse (e.g., Google BigQuery)
+   - Store processed data in PostgreSQL
 4. Data Visualization:
-   - Use Tableau or Google Data Studio for creating interactive dashboards
+   - Use Metabase for creating interactive dashboards

-### 6.3 Real-time Analytics
-- Implement real-time event tracking for critical metrics
-- Use websockets for live updates on dashboards

-### 6.4 A/B Testing Framework
-- Implement a system for running and analyzing A/B tests
-- Track variant performance and statistical significance

-## 7. Implementation Plan
+## 7. Future Analytics Enhancements

-1. Set up basic analytics tracking (Google Analytics for Firebase)
+1. Implement real-time analytics for critical metrics
-2. Implement event tracking for core user actions
+2. Develop predictive models for user churn and conversion
-3. Create initial dashboards for key stakeholders
-4. Set up data pipeline for advanced analytics
+3. Integrate machine learning for personalized content recommendations
+4. Expand data collection to include more granular user interactions
-5. Implement real-time analytics for critical metrics
+5. Implement advanced segmentation for targeted marketing campaigns
-6. Develop and refine custom reports and dashboards
-7. Continuously iterate based on stakeholder feedback and new requirements

-This analytics and reporting plan provides a comprehensive framework for tracking, analyzing, and reporting on GrowgrEbuddy_PSA's performance and user behavior.
-It enables data-driven decision-making and continuous improvement of the app.
+This analytics plan provides a framework for tracking, analyzing, and reporting on GrowgrEbuddy_PSA's performance and user behavior.
+It focuses on essential metrics for the MVP while outlining areas for future expansion as the app grows.